 10 hours of observation with feedback from course trainers

-Upon successful completion of the course, trainees will be eligible to apply to the AOGPE for certification at the Certified level
+Upon successful completion of the course, trainees will be eligible to apply to the OGA for certification at the Certified level

 Upcoming Certified Training:

 SCHOOL-WIDE & DISTRICT-WIDE TRAININGS

 Classroom Educator and Associate Level trainings can be tailored to the specific needs of your school or district and held on-site or remotely for your staff.
 Contact Alphabet City Tutors to discuss training for your school or district.